 The Perfect Job Ad

 The key to getting your ad right is knowing the exact type of person you want to apply.

-Some of you will be sat there proudly thinking that you already do this but I’m talking about real granular details.
+Some of you will be sitting there proudly thinking that you already do this but I’m talking about real granular details.